dj-ratty/pytumblr-aio/README.rst

 .. code:: python

     #Create a link post
-    client.create_link(blogName, title="I like to search things, you should too.", url="https://duckduckgo.com", description="Search is pretty cool when a duck does it.")
+    await client.create_link(blogName, title="I like to search things, you should too.", url="https://duckduckgo.com", description="Search is pretty cool when a duck does it.")

 Creating a chat post
 ''''''''''''''''''''